Spectrum Pharmaceuticals, Inc. - GuruFocus.com

-The Class: Robbins LLP reminds investors that a shareholder filed a class action on behalf of all purchasers of Spectrum Pharmaceuticals, Inc. ( SPPI) common stock between December 6, 2021 and September 22, 2022, for violations of the Securities Exchange Act of 1934.
+The Class: Robbins+LLP reminds investors that a shareholder filed a class action on behalf of all purchasers of Spectrum Pharmaceuticals, Inc. (NASDAQ: SPPI) common stock between December 6, 2021 and September 22, 2022, for violations of the Securities Exchange Act of 1934.
 Spectrum purports to be a biopharmaceutical company focused on acquiring, developing, and commercializing novel and targeted oncology therapies.

 What Now: Similarly situated shareholders may be eligible to participate in the class action against Spectrum Pharmaceuticals.
 Shareholders who want to act as lead plaintiff for the class must file their papers by February 2, 2023.
 A lead plaintiff is a representative party acting on behalf of other class members in directing the litigation.
 You do not have to participate in the case to be eligible for a recovery.
 For more information, click here.